Jacqueline McAllister, Ph.D.

 Journal Articles:

-(2019) On International Crimes and Punishment: Lessons on Deterring Atrocities from the Yugoslav Tribunal, International Security
+(2020) Deterring Wartime Atrocities: Hard Lessons from the Yugoslav Tribunal, International Security

 (2013) A New Human Rights Court for West Africa, American Journal of International Law